dmack6464/Discord-Theme-DarknessMOD/README.md

 # Info
-My discord server https://discord.gg/t9JTkdw for upadte notification or other stuff
+My discord server https://discord.gg/t9JTkdw for <mark>upadte notification</mark> or other stuff

 # How to install